 There are times we, as Christians, judge others who have prayed and have received life altering "no's."
 We act as if they were somehow more sinful, less worthy, or less faithful than those whose prayers were answered with resounding "yeses."
 Maybe, just maybe, we do this because we're uncomfortable with a God whose ways are bigger than our ways, who is not bound by our human finite minds, and who can say "no" to the things we so desperately desire.
 We want a magic formula to insure we get what we ask for, but maybe prayer isn't so much about the answers as it is about the relationship we develop in the humility of the asking.

 Not one of us has everything figured out about prayer.
-When a tsunami hit Thailand several years ago, many believers claimed it to be God's punishment for the overt sex trafficking of women and children occurring there, not realizing it is happening here in our own communities.
-Maybe some people who were traffickers died that day, but so did some victims and some believers who never ever trafficked anyone.
-Yet, what I saw happening in the aftermath was grace in the midst of horrific trauma.
-Grace extended His grace through believers who went in and provided relief and that going there gave them access to those who needed Jesus and those who needed help out of the trafficked life.
-Many of the things we tend to be so judgmental about are really invitations to be Jesus' hands and feet to people who have been made vulnerable enough by the Master's design so that they might recognize they need Him and those things making them vulnerable are our calling to meet their need.
+When a tsunami hit Thailand several years ago, many believers claimed it to be God's punishment for overt sex trafficking of children occurring there, not realizing it is happening here in our own communities.
+Maybe some traffickers died that day, but so did victims and believers who never trafficked anyone.
+Yet, in the aftermath grace was visible in the midst of horrific trauma and Christ was extended through believers who went in and provided relief and that tsunami access to those who needed Jesus and those who needed help out of the trafficked life.
+Many things, we tend to be so judgmental about, are invitations to be Jesus' hands and feet to people who have been made vulnerable by the Master's design so that they might recognize they need Him.
+Those things making them vulnerable are our calling to meet their need.

-I watch as women struggle with God's sovereignty over the abuses they have experienced.
-Many prayed God would protect them or stop the abuse and many carry great shame because He didn't.
-They mistakenly believe His lack of protection to be a pronouncement of their worth when in actuality there were people who turned their heads, pretending not to see.
-Some who believed healing would come from understanding the "why's" now understand that it came from a transparent relationship they developed with God as they wrestled honestly with Him over His seeming lack of protection.
-That wrestling helped them accept that their life story as the redeeming life story God, Himself, is still in the process of penning.
+I watch as women struggle with God's sovereignty over abuses they experienced.
+Many prayed God would protect them and carry great shame because He didn't.
+They mistakenly believe His lack of protection to be a pronouncement of their worth.
+But the truth is there were people who turned their heads, pretending not to see.
+Some believed healing would come from understanding the "why's" now understand that it came from a transparent relationship they developed with God as they wrestled honestly with Him over His seeming lack of protection.
+That wrestling helped them accept that their life story as a redeeming life story God, Himself, is still penning.

 I have learned over a long period of time with a lot of wrestling that I can lean into God in total honest transparency when life is hard.
 The harder I lean into Him, the more I can see His goodness as He reveals it in the "yes" answers, in the "wait awhile" answers, and in the "no" answers.
 As I boldly, specifically, and continuously pray I want to have an open heart that accepts that His ways are not defined by me, but by Him.
 I want to believe whole-heartedly that He is fully present even when I don't sense Him and when I can't understand what is happening.
 It is in prayer that I find my relationship with Him growing and the more real I am the more I pray like Jesus did in the Garden of Gethsemane.
 It is then that I see His will revealed not only in His Word, but in the way He chooses to answer prayers.
 God is not mean.
 God is not manipulative.
 God is not seeking to control me with fear.
 God is not seeking to destroy me.
 He is gracious and every action and decision He makes is filtered through love scarred hands and a heart that has been pursuing me relentlessly.
 I can't help but wonder if the "no" answer is often the intervention God uses to bring me to the place I am humbled enough to open my heart fully to Him.
 And maybe it is the prayers I pray and the praise I give in the aftermath of the "no" when my heart has been laid bare and doubts have surfaced that allows me to exercise faith and participate in worship in its purest form as I proclaim, "God is good!"